MateuszJugielewicz/2009scape.github.io-master/site/community/staff.md

 ### The Admins

-Key members of 2009scape.
+Key members of MZscape.
 Either have been around the longest or they have gained a per say for how much they have put into the project.

 <a id="ceikry"></a>

 {% include image.html
-  url="/site/2009scape-resources/img/game_guide/staff_images/ceikry.webp"
+  url="/site/MZscape-resources/img/game_guide/staff_images/ceikry.webp"
   style="style='border:black 1px solid; border-radius: 50%;' width='100'"
 %}

 **Ceikry**

-&nbsp; Ceikry is the lead developer and Admin of 2009scape.
+&nbsp; Ceikry is the lead developer and Admin of MZscape.
 He has been around since late 2019 and has put well over 3000 hours into this project over the span of 2 years.
 At one point this was a full 8-12 hour day job until he took a break and came back in early 2022 after a month cool down.
 He is no longer sysadmin for his own mental health but still respected as the top.